ngadiyar93/ngadiyar93.github.io/index.md

 ## Disclaimer
 The opinions expressed here represent my own and not those of my employer/associates/research group.
 The author is not to be held responsible for misuse, reuse, recycled and cited and/or uncited copies of content within this website by others.

-(c) Copyright Nishanth, Dec 2020; Last updated July 4 2023.
+(c) Copyright Nishanth, Dec 2020; Last updated August 1 2024.